johnstaveley/RaspberryPiControl/README.md

 - Servo 1: Attach Black to pin 9, Red to pin 1 and White/Yellow to pin 12
 - Servo 2: Attach Black to pin 6, Red to pin 17 and White/Yellow to pin
 	NB: Depending on your servos you may have to connect these to 5V instead
+- LEDS: Attach to pins 11, 13, 36
+- Switch input: Attach to pin 15
 - LCD 1602 with I2C interface.
 GND Pin 39, 5V Pin 2, SDA Pin 3, SCL Pin 5 such as this one: https://www.amazon.co.uk/gp/product/B07J2Q9LB7/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1
 - Connect Pi and relay board to 5V 3A supply
 - Mounting components on Din rail is optional but just helps to make things tidy